seanbreckenridge/newest/README.md

 ### newest

-Basic CLI tool to print the most recent file in a directory:
+Basic CLI tool to print the most recently modified file in a directory:

 ```
 usage: newest [-include-dirs] [dir]